AnastasiaRevutskaiia/Algorithms2/README.md

 frequently than others.
 3. [Huffman compression](https://en.wikipedia.org/wiki/Huffman_coding).
-Given a text file in which certain characters appear much more frequently than others, compress it by encoding frequently occurring characters with short codewords and infrequently occurring characters with long codewords.d).
+Given a text file in which certain characters appear much more frequently than others, compress it by encoding frequently occurring characters with short codewords and infrequently occurring characters with long codewords.